- Should I pay the application fee?

 - Can you tell me whether my application is complete?

 The Department of Chemistry reviews completed applications on a rolling basis.
 When an applicant undergoes the first review, they are admitted, placed on hold for further review, or denied.
 When an applicant is admitted or denied they will receive notification by email from the department.
-All students receive notification on the final decision when the recruiting season is completed, typically in April.
+All students receive notification on the final decision sometime between January and May.

-We strongly recommend that you submit your unofficial transcripts, personal statement, 3 recommendation letter, and GRE and/or TOEFL score reports online if possible.
+We strongly recommend that you submit your unofficial transcripts, statement of interest, 3 recommendation letters, and TOEFL score reports online if possible.
 Submitting your materials online allows us to view your documents much more quickly than if submitted on paper.
-Please note that official transcripts and degree certificates should still be submitted on paper after uploading copies online.
-These can be sent to the Graduate Admissions Office (see F.A.Q. # 5).
-You do not need to send paper copies of your personal statement, resume/C.V., or related supporting materials if you have submitted them online.
+You do not need to send paper copies of your statement of interest, resume/C.V., or related supporting materials if you have submitted them online.
 If your recommenders do not wish to use the online recommendation letter submission system, they may send their letters on paper to the Graduate Admissions Office.
 Alternatively, they may send an email to email@example.com identifying the applicant by full name and either the Web ID, Access ID, or Student ID.

-The Graduate Academic Services Officer is Melissa Barton.
+The Graduate Academic Services Officer is Melissa Rochon.